 A New Century

 The turn of the century brought increased national recognition for CICOA.
 The agency received accreditation by the Joint Council on Accreditation in New York in 2002, a designation that has been renewed to this day.
 Indianapolis also was selected to participate in the national AdvantAge Initiative to benchmark elder friendly communities.
-Through CICOA’s participation, an Action Guide and a Report to the Community about the status of older adults in Indiana were developed and shared throughout Central Indiana.
+Through CICOA’s participation, an action guide and a report to the community about the status of older adults in Indiana were developed and shared.

 The new decade also brought cuts in state funding.
 CICOA cut expenses, streamlined some services and established waiting lists for others.
 The CICOA Foundation, through generous grants and corporate sponsorships, established a client assistance fund for the imminent needs of those on the waiting list.